vivi365/reproducible-go-ethereum/docs/BUILD-ENVIRONMENTS.md

 # Build Systems - Go Ethereum

-> The purpose of this document is to map out the build environments used in geth releases and reproducing attempts, in order to **1.** find causes of unreproducibility, **2.** find any integrity issues in build pipeline.
+> The purpose of this document is to map out the build environments used in geth releases and reproducing attempts, in order to find causes of unreproducibility.

 Build environments discussed: